letrastudio/jekyll-i18n/README.markdown

 # jekyll-vanilla-i18n

-Turning Jekyll multilingual is not an easy task.
+Turning Jekyll multilingual is not a straightforward task and comes with tradeoffs.
 This approach trades complex setup and configuration for simple content management.

 Minimum required Jekyll version is 3.7.0, or 3.8.0 if using `collections_dir`.